Houndmouth: Little Neon Limelight (2015)

 The band's second LP, Little Neon Limelight, was released on March 17, 2015.
 It includes the single "Sedona".
 The band performed "Sedona" on the Late Show with David Letterman on March 31, 2015, and at the El Rey Theatre in Los Angeles was featured on Last Call with Carson Daly on November 18 and 27, 2015.

 Golden Age (2018)

 On August 3, 2018, Houndmouth released their third album, Golden Age.
-This was the first album they released after Katie Toupin had left the band to pursue her own endeavors.
+This was the first album they released after Katie Toupin left the band to pursue her own endeavors.

 Good for You (2021)

-On November 5, 2021, Houndmouth released their fourth album, the pandemic written Good For You.
-Written and recorded at The Green House in New Albany, Indiana, an 18th century shotgun house owned by the family of drummer Shane Cody, it is accompanied by several videos shot at the house and released around the time of the album's release.
+On November 5, 2021, Houndmouth released their fourth album, the pandemic written Good for You.
+Written and recorded at The Green House in New Albany, Indiana, an 18th-century shotgun house owned by the family of drummer Shane Cody, it is accompanied by several videos shot at the house and released around the time of the album's release.